ItsDeidara/ChronicLoader-PS5-Payload/README.md

 - Download `.zip` release assets and pull payload files out of them (i.e. shadowmountplus)
 - Save files into `/data/ps5_autoloader` or another folder you choose
 - Maintain `autoload.txt` with optional delays between payloads
+- Automatically append itself to `autoload.txt` so it runs on every boot
+- Back up the autoloader folder to a timestamped ZIP before making any changes
 - Keep a download log in `/data/chronicloader/chronic.log`
 - Keep SHA-256 state in `/data/chronicloader/chronic_state.json`
 - Read its runtime config from `/data/chronicloader/chronicloaderSettings.json`